sunericd/TISSUE/README.md

 cd tissue
 pip install -r requirements.txt
 ```

+To keep the requirements light, we have only included packages that are necessary for the core functionalities of TISSUE.
+For additional utilities such as gene prediction with Tangram, please install those packages separately.

 To test that the installation is working correctly, you can use the Jupyter notebook ```tutorial.ipynb``` (requires installing Jupyter, instructions found [here](https://jupyter.org/install), and adding the conda environment we just created to the Jupyter notebook kernels, instructions found [here](https://medium.com/@nrk25693/how-to-add-your-conda-environment-to-your-jupyter-notebook-in-just-4-steps-abeab8b8d084)).